 There are mixed opinions regarding kratom.
-Advocates say that it’s a safe alternative to opioids when treating pain, depression and anxiety.
+Advocates say that it’s a safe alternative to opioids when treating pain, depression, and anxiety.
 Some researchers even believe that it could be the key to treating opioid addictions at Phoenix treatment centers.

 But, the other camp feels that kratom is an “imminent hazard to public safety.”
-In fact, the DEA has suggested that kratom be a Schedule I drug, the same as heroin and LSD.
-According to this Mayo Clinic article, kratom is unsafe and ineffective, despite what advocates say.
+In fact, the DEA has Suggested that Kratom be a Schedule I drug, the same as heroin and LSD.
+According to this Mayo Clinic Article, kratom is unsafe and ineffective, despite what advocates say.
 The potential benefits do not offset the side effects and safety issues of kratom.

-- Possibility for toxicity.
 It’s unclear at what level kratom can become toxic.
 With the freedom to take kratom in the dose of your choice, it’s possible to overdose on the herb.

-- Variations in potency.
 The purity of the herb determines how effective it will be, and also the side effects you could experience.
 Because each plant is different, you could easily take more than needed.

-- Risk for drug dependence.
 Kratom can be addictive.
 If you’re not careful with how you use the herb, you can develop a dependency and require drug rehab in Phoenix.

 What Does the Research Say about Kratom?